 \subsubsection{Not all third-parties are informed of revocation by accessing consent via APIs}

 To examine which third-parties access the APIs implemented by CMPs, we override the implementation of {\tcfapi} and {\onetrustg} (see \S\ref{sec:meth_inconsistency}).
 Overall, we found 23 (9.6\%) websites out of 238 where at least one third-party accessed the API to fetch positive consent after acceptance, but did not access the API to fetch revoked consent.

-Among these, on 163 websites, where {\tcfapi} is implemented (see Table~\ref{tab:empty-consent}), on 14 (8.6\%) websites at least one third-party requests the {\tcfapi} with the command ``getTCData'' after acceptance but not after revocation\footnote{In the latest version of TCF, there is an option for third-parties to add an event-listener for consent update.
+Among these, on 163 websites where {\tcfapi} is implemented (see Table~\ref{tab:empty-consent}), on 14 (8.6\%) websites at least one third-party requests the {\tcfapi} with the command ``getTCData'' after acceptance but not after revocation\footnote{In the latest version of TCF, there is an option for third-parties to add an event-listener for consent update.
 However, since the implementation of this API is not standard, we could not intercept calls to it.}.
-Out of 176 websites that support {\onetrustg}, on 13 (7.4\%) websites, at least one third-party accesses the {\onetrustg} variable after accepting, but not after revocation.
+Out of 176 websites that support {\onetrustg}, on 13 (7.4\%) websites at least one third-party accesses the {\onetrustg} variable after accepting, but not after revocation.
 On 4 of these 13 websites, scripts from the third-party domain \texttt{ads-static.conde.digital} read the value of the variable, indicating that this variable can be used to know the consent choice given for AA purposes, since this domain is present in EasyList~\cite{easylist}.

-While CMPs offer APIs and other methods for third-parties to access consent information, third-parties become responsible for requesting access to consent and for being informed when consent is revoked.
-Therefore the correct implementation of proper event listeners by the website or by CMPs becomes necessary to inform third-parties about consent revocation, specially since consent can be updated multiple times in a single user session.
+CMPs expose APIs to third-parties to access consent information making them responsible for requesting access to consent and for being informed on updates.
+Therefore, a proper implementation of event listeners by the website or by CMPs is necessary to inform third-parties about consent revocation, since consent can be updated multiple times in a single user session.
 We discuss about the standardization of the event-listeners in \S\ref{sec:disc}.